valerio-pizzichini/old-personal-blog/index.md

 title: Wès writes
 ---

-## About me
+## About me 🏋️ 🖥️
 Hi there, I'm Valerio Pizzichini and this is my secret vault.
 I'm a Senior Software Engineer.
 I love designing and building scalable and distributed applications.

-Love to code in TypeScript, React, Rust and Elixir.
+Love to code in TypeScript, Rust and Elixir.

-Hybrid athlete on spare time 🏃
+Hybrid athlete on spare time 🏃 More information on this topic to come

 ## Why this vault? was it really needed?